jgirardet/sublack/README.rst

 Blackd server started via SublimeText can be stopped manually via the `Stop Blackd Server` command or automatically at sublime's exit.

+Unlike "standalone" blackd, using sublack with blackd will continue to take care of the pyproject file.

+Using standard mode ou blackd mode in sublack should always have the same result...or it's a bug :-)

+Blackd is faster than Black.

 Diff is always run with black.

 Settings
 ---------

+Sublack will always look for settings in the following order:
+ - First in a pyproject.toml file
+ - Second in project file : first with sublack prefix then in a subsetting (see Project settings).
+ - Then in Users global settings
+ - finally in sublack's default settings

 Global settings
 *****************